Johann Carl Loth: Biography

 He had numerous pupils, including Michael Wenzel Halbax, Santo Prunati, Johann Michael Rottmayr, Hans Adam Weissenkircher, Daniel Seiter, and Baron Peter Strudel.

 Popularity among Dutch artists

 He attracted well-to-do artists, such as Cornelis de Bruijn and Jan van Bunnik, who made trips especially to visit his studio.
 Willem Drost and Jan Vermeer van Utrecht were among his close friends.
 He is buried in the church of San Luca, Venice.

+Collections

 His works are mostly in Germany and Italy.
 Other museums with works by Loth include the Art Institute of Chicago and the National Gallery, London.
 Burghley House in England has two large paintings in the chapel.

+Isaac Blessing Jacob is on long-term loan to the Skirball Cultural Center in Los Angeles, having recently been reclaimed by the Bloch family, originally from Brno, Czechoslovakia.